dotH3/ecomenu-printer-rust/README.md

 # ecomenu-printer

-Aplicación nativa escrita en Rust para manejar impresoras a través de solicitudes HTTP.
-Está diseñada específicamente para integrarse con el SaaS **Ecomenu**, permitiendo realizar impresiones de manera eficiente y escalable.
+ Native application written in Rust to manage printers through HTTP requests.
+It’s designed specifically to be integrated with the software Ecomenu, allowing us to print in an efficient and scalable way.

-## Características
+## Features

-- 🖨️ Manejo de impresoras locales y en red.
+- 🖨️ Management of local and network printers.
-- 🌐 API HTTP para gestionar solicitudes de impresión.
+- 🌐 HTTP API to manage print requests.
-- ⚡️ Mayor rendimiento gracias a Rust.
+- ⚡️ Enhanced performance thanks to Rust.
-- 🔄 Multiplataforma: Windows, iOS y GNU.
+- 🔄 Multiplatform: Windows, iOS, and GNU.
-- 🍔 Optimizado para integrarse con **Ecomenu**
+- 🍔 Optimized for integration with **Ecomenu**.

 ## Endpoints

-- **GET /printer-list**: lista de impresoras configuradas en el sistema.
+- **GET /printer-list**: List of printers configured in the system.
-- **POST /print**: imprimir HTML (requiere parámetros: printerName, height, width, zoom).
+- **POST /print**: Print HTML (requires parameters: printerName, height, width, zoom).